Igrekess/DITYAN-Capture-One-Library/README.md

 Contributions are welcome!
 Feel free to submit issues or pull requests.

+## Useful Resources

+Here are some useful resources for users looking to further explore Capture One automation with AppleScript:

+- [CaptureOneScripts by emorydunn](https://github.com/emorydunn/CaptureOneScripts) - A collection of useful scripts for Capture One.
+- [Capture One Scripts by walterrowe](https://github.com/walterrowe/capture-one-scripts) - Various AppleScripts to improve Capture One workflows.

 ## License

 MIT License.
 See `LICENSE` file for details.